koczanm/tweetbrief/README.md

 The whole procedure is described at this [link](https://developer.twitter.com/en/docs/basics/apps/overview).

+### PDF

+The PDF files are generated using the Python package [weasyprint](https://github.com/Kozea/WeasyPrint), which allow to convert an HTML page to a PDF page.
+From many available solutions this one was chosen beacuse of CSS flexbox and columns support which made it easy to generate 2-columns page PDF files.

 ### Dropbox

 Uploading files to Dropbox is implemented using the Python package [dropbox](https://github.com/dropbox/dropbox-sdk-python) which is the official Dropbox API Client for integrating with the Dropbox API v2.
 Its use requires the creation of a Dropbox App which will allow to get an access token.
 The detailed instruction is available at this [link](https://www.dropbox.com/developers/reference/getting-started#app%20console).